tr

 What types of electrical plugs / voltage should I have when visiting Morocco?

 The electrical plugs in Morocco are the same as in Europe: 220 volts AC, 50 Hz.
 If bringing devices from the US, UK, Australia, and South America you will need adaptors for two-pin European plugs.
-These can be purchased prior to arriving in Morocco.
-They can also be purchased in Morocco.
+You can get these before arriving in Morocco, or you can buy them in Morocco.

 How does tipping in Morocco work?